 Measuring impact on revenue and sales performance

-Accurate customer information enables sales teams to identify high-value opportunities by analyzing purchase patterns, engagement levels, and buying signals across their customer base.
-When representatives know a customer’s contract status, team expansion, and feature usage, they can time outreach perfectly and tailor proposals to current situations.
+Accurate information enables teams to identify high-value opportunities by analyzing buying signals and engagement levels.
+By knowing a customer’s contract status and feature usage, representatives can time outreach perfectly and tailor proposals to the current situation.

 Revenue impact manifests through several measurable outcomes: